oatlog/oatlog/doc/ideas/main.typ

 - scheduling/rulesets/check
 - check if we are doing semi-naive correctly and fix it - DONE?
     - check our performance with semi-naive disabled. - unclear results but can be done now.
-- try to isolate other optimizations from just being AOT vs interpreter.
+- try to isolate other optimizations from just being AOT vs interpreter. (impossible?)

 = async gather??